Stochastic density functional theory for ions in a polar solvent

 Finally, we turn to the dielectric response of the electrolyte.
 The imaginary parts of transverse and longitudinal components of the susceptibility tensor $\boldsymbol{\chi}(\omega)$ are shown on Fig.~\ref{fig_struct_factors}(d).
 The transverse components display crossovers at the characteristic frequencies $\sim D_I\kappa_\text{imp}^2$ and $\sim D_S^r$, which are respectively the Debye relaxation time of the ions and the typical persistence of the orientation of the water molecules.
 This is consistent with previous observations from molecular simulations~\cite{Sega2013,Sega2014}.
 Finally, we retrieve that the small frequency limit of the imaginary part of the susceptibility diverges because of the overall conductivity of the system, which is non-zero in the presence of ions.
 Indeed, one gets $\text{Im}[{\chi}_\alpha(\omega)] \sim c_\alpha \sigma_0/\varepsilon_0\omega$, where $\sigma_0 = \varepsilon_0 D_I \kappa_I^2$ is the ideal conductivity of the ions in vacuum, and where $c_\alpha=2$ for $\alpha=L$ and $c_\alpha=1$ for $\alpha=T$.

-\emph{Perspectives.---} Several directions could be followed in order to refine the present theoretical framework: (i) the short-range interactions between the ions could be accounted for by combining SDFT with closure schemes such as the Mean Spherical Approximation \cite{Dufreche2005,Bernard2023}.
-This could extend the relevance of our model beyond the small-$q$ limit, in particular to compare the $q$-dependence of the solvent permittivity with alternative approaches \cite{Bopp1996,Bopp1998}; (ii) hydrodynamic couplings between the ions and the solvent could be incorporated, in order to ensure momentum conservation within the solvent, as done previously at the SDFT level without taking into account the explicit polarization \cite{Avni2022,Avni2022a,Peraud2016,Peraud2017}.
+\emph{Perspectives.---} The present framework opens new directions in the analytical description of experiments such as NMR relaxation of quadrupolar ions \cite{Hynes1981,Perng1998} and ultrafast spectroscopy probing solvation dynamics \cite{Maroncelli1988,Jimenez1994,Song1996,Geissler2000, Roy2015, Banerjee2019a} in electrolyte solutions.
+In addition, several directions could be followed in order to refine the present theoretical framework: (i) the short-range interactions between the ions could be accounted for by combining SDFT with closure schemes such as the Mean Spherical Approximation \cite{Dufreche2005,Bernard2023}.
+Although it is a challenging and longer-term perspective, this could extend the relevance of our model beyond the small-$q$ limit, in particular to compare the $q$-dependence of the solvent permittivity with alternative approaches \cite{Bopp1996,Bopp1998}; (ii) hydrodynamic couplings between the ions and the solvent could be incorporated, in order to ensure momentum conservation within the solvent, as done previously at the SDFT level without taking into account the explicit polarization \cite{Avni2022,Avni2022a,Peraud2016,Peraud2017}; (iii) accounting for reactions, such as ion pairing or water autodissociation, could be an interesting theoretical avenue to explore, building on recent developments of SDFT \cite{Spinney2024}; (iv) finally, going beyond the mean-field coupling between the ionic and solvent densities could be of interest to compute dielectric decrements \cite{Levy2012,Adar2018} and solvent relaxation in the vicinity of ions.

 \emph{Acknowledgments.---} The authors thank Michiel Sprik, Steve Cox, Vincent D\'emery, Th\^e Hoang Ngoc Minh, Haim Diamant, and David Andelman for discussions on this topic, and Marie Jardat for comments on the manuscript.
 This project received funding from the European Research Council under the European Union’s Horizon 2020 research and innovation program (grant agreement no. 863473).